|

 by waves or currents of water exceeding anticipated cyclical levels

 that result in a flood as defined above.
+If you think

 you can wait until a flood seems imminent and still obtain coverage,